nickdrozd/nickdrozd.github.io/_posts/2022-01-10-another-self-cleaning-turing-machine.md

 Notice that BB(4, 2) is the last **"reasonable"** value; after that the values **"lift off"**, and BB(2, 4) and BB(5, 2) are significantly greater.
 (Actually, the reasonable values have all been **proved**, but the lift-off values have not.
 The 5-2 champion program was discovered in 1989 (by [Marxen and Buntrock](http://turbotm.de/~heiner/BB/mabu90.html)) and the 2-4 champion program was discovered in 2005 (by [Ligocki and Ligocki](https://github.com/sligocki/busy-beaver)).
 It's been a while, to be sure, and nobody (incuding me) has been able to find a program that does any better, but they still haven't been proved.)

 In July 2021 I discovered a 4-state 2-color program that reaches the blank tape in **[32,779,477 steps](https://nickdrozd.github.io/2021/07/11/self-cleaning-turing-machine.html)**.
-At that point, the table of vales looked this this (where BB is Busy Beaver and BLB is Blanking Beaver):
+At that point, the table of values looked like this (where BB is Busy Beaver and BLB is Blanking Beaver):

 |---|---|---|---|
 | States | Colors | BB | BLB |